Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: Conclusion

 \section{Conclusion}

-Generative models hold transformative potential for the field of network optimization, offering more efficient and higher-performing approaches to predicting and optimizing communication systems.
-This survey has focused on the two most prominent categories of GenAI models—GDMs and LPTMs—to systematically review the latest theoretical and implementation progress.
-We began by examining relevant developments in the AI community that have inspired GenAI applications in networking, then categorized existing GenAI efforts within the network domain.
-Drawing on the two predominant modeling paradigms in network optimization (one-shot optimization and MDP) formulations, we classified and analyzed the roles and capabilities of GDMs and LPTMs across these contexts.
+Generative models hold transformative potential for network optimization, offering more efficient, higher-performing approaches to predicting and optimizing communication systems. {This survey has explored the theories, limitations and visions of GenAI in the field of network optimization.
+We began by examining relevant developments in the AI community that have inspired GenAI applications in networking, and then we categorized existing GenAI efforts within the network domain.
+Building on this foundation, we comprehensively reviewed the latest theoretical and implementation advancements of the two most representative GenAI models—GDMs and LPTMs—and further analyzed their roles and capabilities.}

 We have revealed that the foundational theories and initial implementations of GenAI in network optimization are already in place.
-Both AI and networking communities are actively pursuing all-in-one, pre-trained models aimed at general-purpose applications.
-However, we also observed several unresolved challenges.
-GenAI’s inherently probabilistic nature continues to hinder precise problem-solving, particularly when strict constraints must be satisfied.
-LPTMs face additional limitations, such as excessive model size and computational overhead.
+Both the AI and networking communities are actively pursuing all-in-one, pre-trained models for general-purpose applications. {However, we identified unresolved challenges, including limitations in LPTM's mathematical reasoning and conceptual understanding, limitations of rule learning by GDMs, and difficulties meeting real-time requirements for network optimization.}

 Beyond reviewing existing work, we further have integrated and discuss recent critical perspectives from both the AI and networking communities.
 These contributions highlight fundamental limitations that are often overshadowed by the impressive surface-level performance of GenAI.
 Notably, we have presented generalization error bounds between generated and optimal solutions (in one-shot settings) and between generated and optimal policies (in MDP settings), providing theoretical guidance for GenAI model development.
-We then discussed GenAI’s strengths and weaknesses in network optimization and propose future research directions from both theoretical and implementation perspectives, emphasizing the importance of bridging the generation-optimization gap and incorporating rule-guided generation ideas.
+We then discussed GenAI’s strengths and weaknesses in network optimization and proposed future research directions from both theoretical and implementation perspectives, emphasizing the importance of bridging the generation-optimization gap and incorporating rule-guided generation ideas.
+We also provide valuable positive and negative research experiences, hoping to guide other researchers.

 In summary, this survey has not only outlined the historical evolution and current landscape of GenAI in network optimization but it also has identified promising future directions by examining the underlying principles and limitations of generative models.
 Thus, it is hoped that this tutorial will provide readers with a clear understanding of GenAI's core capabilities in this domain and offer guidance for advancing the field based on emerging critical insights.